1Hyena/ericherstu/web/content.md

 any long-lasting fame or fortune.
 His ability to see the future and to make good speculative investments on the other hand has abundantly compensated him the time he has spent on developing software.
 That said, he does not see any of his discontinued projects as a failure.
-If there were not for all those projects, he would not be able to claim today that he is a seasoned software developer.
+After all, if there were not for all those projects, he would not be able to claim today that he is a seasoned software developer.

 In his private life Erich enjoys lifting weights in the gym as a hobbyist bodybuilder and often times innovation strikes him exactly there when he is